LUMC/pytest-workflow/docs/running_pytest_workflow.rst

 The workflows are run automatically.
 Each workflow gets its own temporary directory to run.
-The ``stdout`` and ``stderr`` of the workflow command are also saved to this directory.
+The ``stdout`` and ``stderr`` of the workflow command are also saved to this directory to ``log.out`` and ``log.err`` respectively.
 The temporary directories are cleaned up after the tests are completed.
-If you wish to inspect the output of a failing workflow you can use the ``--kwd`` or ``--keep-workflow-wd`` flag to disable cleanup.
+If you wish to inspect the output of a failing workflow you can use the ``--keep-workflow-wd`` or ``--kwd`` flag to disable cleanup.
 This will also make sure the logs of the pipeline are not deleted.
-The ``--keep-workflow-wd`` flag is highly recommended when debugging pipelines.
+If you only want to keep directories when one or more tests fail you can use the ``--keep-workflow-wd-on-fail`` or ``--kwdof`` flag.

 If you wish to change the temporary directory in which the workflows are run use ``--basetemp <dir>`` to change pytest's base temp directory.